Magesh-Babu/ML_Powered_Price_Engine/README.md

 The system is designed as a modular pipeline where data flows through sequential stages from raw input to price predictions.
 The major components and data flow are as follows:

+1. **Data Extraction**: Extracts historical data from 50 PDF files and simulate to 1000 records.
 1. **Data Loading**: Reads historical component data from a CSV file.
 2. **Data Preprocessing**: Cleans missing values, treats outliers, and encodes categorical variables.
 3. **Feature Engineering**: Creates new domain-specific features to enhance prediction quality.